Mesibo Video Conferencing - Create a Conference RoomEstimated reading time: 12 minutes

 - Who can view stream list: Members

 You can also dynamically enable audio or video.
-For example, in the case of a webinar-discussion, someone can ‘raise hand’ to ask a question and you can automatically enable voice for that participant.
+For example, in the case of a webinar, someone can ‘raise hand’ to ask a question and you can automatically enable voice for that participant.

-In a classroom app, the teacher has the controls to change the permissions for the students.
-At the group level, you can set that only selected members can publish - usually the teachers.
+In a classroom app, the teacher has the control to change the permissions for the students.
+At the group-level, you can set that only selected members can publish - usually the teachers.

 The students by default do not have permission to publish.
 By default, you can mute all the students.
 The teacher can dynamically set the talking permission for a student when any clarification is needed.
 You can have this dynamic control, by individual member level permissions.

-You can create any kind of scenario just by setting the right permissions.
+As you can see, you can create any kind of scenario just by setting the right permissions.
+In the next section, we will learn how to create a conference room.

 Creating a Conference Room